-If your wife is controlling and abusive, it may take a while for you to come to terms with it.
+If your wife has anger management issues and controlling and abusive, it may take a while for you to come to terms with it.
 You may not know what to do with an abusive wife, and that is why we have listed 9 signs that show your wife may be abusive to help you understand how to deal with it.
 Read on.

 9 Signs Of An Abusive Wife